-Marketing consultant and writer Lisa Kaneff grew her freelance career into a six-figure consultancy.
+Marketing consultant and writer Lisa Kaneff grew her freelance career into a 6-figure consultancy.
 This is her entrepreneurial story.

 Lisa Kaneff—marketing consultant and writer—knows what she wants as a small business owner and knows how to make it happen.

 When she wanted to form a group of cyclists, she started a group called DC Jews on Bikes.
 When she wanted to build a community of freelancers to network with, she started a Facebook community called Freelance DC.
 And when she wanted to earn the value she knew she was worth, she took the leap to freelance life.

 She has now grown Next Chapter Consulting into a 6-figure freelance copywriting and marketing consultancy.
 How did she do it?
 Working with a business coach is one key factor to getting to where she is today.

 This is Lisa’s entrepreneurial story.